AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 ---
 # Configure Remote Storage

 The Remote Storage module provides the option to store media files and schedule imports and exports in a persistent, remote storage container using a storage service, such as AWS S3.
-By default, the [!DNL Commerce] application stores media files in the same filesystem that contains the application.
+By default, the Adobe Commerce application stores media files in the same filesystem that contains the application.
 This is inefficient for complex, multi-server configurations, and can result in degraded performance when sharing resources.
 With the Remote Storage module, you can store media files in the `pub/media` directory and import/export files in the `var` directory of the remote object storage to take advantage of server-side image resizing.

 >[!INFO]
 >